great places to visit off the beaten path.

 Farm: The farm houses a collection of British rare breeds with over 200 animals on site.
 Visitors will be able to view the rare breeds, as well as other animals, throughout the farm’s barns, enclosures and fields.
 For those who really want to get more insight into the workings of the farm consider booking a Farm Tour which is approximately 1 hour long.
 The farm is open daily from 8-4 and admission is free.
 The park is open all the time.
 For more information and for details on their special events occuring year round visit: http://www.mudchute.org/

 Equestrian Centre: The Mudchute Equestrian Centre offers a range of horses and ponies for all abilities.
 With an all-weather floodlit riding arena there are year round riding facilities.
-There are also jumps and cross-country fences for those riders with interest in learning jumping.
+There are also jumps and cross-country fences with the Color Of Vinyl Fencing for those riders with interest in learning jumping.
 Lessons are available for adults and children (7+) at all skill levels, including beginners.
 Contact for availability.

 Mudchute during WWII: During WWII, Mudchute had a battery of four anti-aircraft guns installed in an effort to defend the docks.
 Today, three of these sites are used as animal enclosures.
 One site has recently been restored with an authentic anti-aircraft gun installed.
 There is a series of displays with photographs, uniforms and memorabilia providing insight into this areas role during the war.